-Before modern bottling methods, wines were often fortified with grape spirit to protect them from spoiling.
-The different flavours this produced caught on and, by the time it was no longer necessary, there was a continuing market for these higher alcohol wines.
-Australian fortified wines were international stars long before our table wines gained recognition; our first European wine gold medal was for an All Saints fortified at the London International Exhibition in 1873.
-As recently as the 1950s, 86% of Australia’s wine production was fortified.
-Then, in the 1960s, table wines started to gain ground, and today fortifieds account for a mere 2% of Aussie wine production.
+Australian fortified wines were international stars long before our table wines gained recognition.
+Australia’s first European wine gold medal was for an All Saints fortified at the London International Exhibition in 1873.
+As recently as the mid-1900s, 86% of Australia’s wine production was fortified.
+Table wines only started to gain ground in the 1960s, and today fortifieds account for a mere 2% of Aussie wine production.
 We’ve phased out regionally specific European names, like Port and Sherry (just as we stopped calling our sparkling wines Champagne), but we still make world-class wines in the classic fortified styles as well as a couple unique to us.
-Here are some of my favourites and the benchmark styles they pay tribute to.
+Here are some of the best Australian fortified wines and the benchmark styles they pay tribute to.
+Try any of the sweet ones with a slice of pecan pie (see video below).

 Sherry Pfeiffer Wines (Rutherglen, VIC)